Workflow Monitor in Informatica: Gantt Chart & Tasks

 • Time window – displays the progress of the running tasks & workflows with timing details.

-How to open Workflow Monitor
+How to Open Workflow Monitor

-2. Select connect option
+2. Select the connect option

 After connecting, the monitor will show the status as connected.